 This mindset could go horribly wrong.
 E.G. if someone decides that needed to rack up like the Punisher and dispense vigilante justice.
 So I’m not really sure how to limit it, other than to say that this is just a tool.
 The person you imagine yourself becoming should embody a stronger sense of the values that you do today.
 And if you value things like the Golden Rule, then you couldn’t even imagine doing something horrible like that.
 Me, personally?
 I’m more moved by the hero who is at an extreme disadvantage, who sticks to his values and outsmarts his opponents by being cunning and courageous.

 We are born without any understanding of our world.
 We should develop understanding of our circumstances before deciding they should be changed or pursuing action.
-It’s a bit ironic that I’d feel strongly about this, since in my college years, I expended a ton of energy pushing as hard as I could for just that.
+It’s a bit ironic that I’d feel strongly about this.
+In my college years, I expended a ton of energy pushing as hard as I could for just that.
 Yet, perhaps that’s exactly what qualifies my feelings: I worked hard to change things I didn’t completely understand and misappropriated time & energy doing so.
 I would have been much better served had I reflected on my conditions and learned a lot more about the world before taking action.

 Whereas the previous concept applies to a person’s relative, local environment, this has more to do with a person’s absolute, global environment.
 It’s about how we relate to the world, globally, instead of our personal situations.
 That is, both in how the individual relates to the world and how humanity relates to the world.

 It extends to how we relate with nature and the ecosystem.
 I believe man should prove itself capable of maintaining nature as is before attempting to alter it.
 We have caused so much change to nature with science before developing tools capable of accurately measuring it’s state.
 The feedback loops that preserve balance are robust, but delicate.
 If enough of them are altered or removed, the consequences will be irreparably expensive, far outweighing any benefit from cutting corners.
 Rather, we’re just hoarding the profits for ourselves and pushing the costs to another generation.
 In the not-to-distant future, energy is currency and therefore correcting the entropy of pollution is intrinsically expensive.

 At the same time, if we implement controls and other nations ignore them, they could blaze past us and then environmental policy is irrelevant.
 Yet, the direction that the global economy is headed is one where many of the industrial processes that contribute to pollution will be phased out, as they no longer make sense financially.